jean-michel-thoorens/FastForth-for-MSP430FRxxxx/README.md

 Send a source file to the FAST FORH target
 ------------------

-Three .bat files are done in folders \MSP430-FORTH and \CONDCOMP that enable you to do all you want.
+Three .bat files are done in folders \MSP430_COND and \MSP430-FORTH that enable you to do all you want.
 Double clic on them to see how to do.

 you can also open any source file with scite editor, and do all you want via its Tools menu.